skurmedel/webglmat/README.md

    mostly Cook-Torrance, but will end up with GGX as the distribution term; for pretty specular highlights.

-The long term goals is:
+The long term goals are:

  - Simple "dynamic" parameters, controllable through a HTML interface.
  - A nice looking metal shader that supports image based lighting.